JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 * **Adaptive layout system**.
 With adaptive design, you can display multiple destinations at the same time and seamlessly switch between layouts.

-Learn more about general design of Navigation 3 in [Android documentation](https://developer.android.com/guide/navigation/navigation-3).
+Learn more about the general design of Navigation 3 in [Android documentation](https://developer.android.com/guide/navigation/navigation-3).

 ## Dependencies setup